 I generally operate with a rule of thumb that any direct complaint (where the complainant sends an email directly to your abuse queue) happens at a rate of about 1%.
-So, for every one complaint email that we receive, there are about another 99 that weren’t sent because the recipient wasn’t knowledgeable enough to send it in.
+So, for every complaint email that we receive, there are about another 99 that weren’t sent because the recipient wasn’t knowledgeable enough to send it in.

-Part of the reason for that is an understanding of how to read headers is not exactly common knowledge.
-So, there is a very real barrier to entry into the “direct complaints market.”Additionally, you have to take into account that time is a factor as well as perceived responsiveness.
-That is to that that people are investing time in finding out where to send the complaint and if they feel that their complaint will be ignored, they will simply decide not to send it.
+Part of the reason for that is that understanding how to read headers is not exactly common knowledge.
+So, there is a very real barrier to entry into the “direct complaints market.”
+Additionally, you have to consider that time is a factor, as well as perceived responsiveness.
+That is to say that people are investing time in finding out where to send the complaint, and if they feel that their complaint will be ignored, they will decide not to send it.

 Now, that number is mitigated somewhat by the list itself.
 If the list is composed of highly technical people, there is a greater chance that they will know enough to be able to send a complaint.
-On the other hand, if the target market being mailed to is “octogenarians who have been on the Internet for fewer than three years” then that number will slide out considerably.
+On the other hand, if the target market being mailed to is “octogenarians who have been on the Internet for fewer than three years,” that number will slide out considerably.
 Additionally, if the list is primarily B2B, you will need direct complaints to come in, where you can also get a good measure of complaints through the use of feedback loops for your typical B2C list — and while that won’t tell you about complaints from the mailboxes of people getting service from their cable or fiber providers, that is usually more than made up for by the data that you get from the more permanent freemail providers.

 - Complaints